jessepav/lacygoill-wiki-backup/vim/debug.md

 first wildcard.

     :runtime! */*foo.vim
-              └┤
+              ├┘
               └ NOT useless,  because with `:ru`, a star can  NOT match the path to a directory and a part of a filename at the same time

+##
+## In a script, why doesn't this work:  `breakadd func s:Func`?

+You need to translate `s:` manually:

+    :exe 'breakadd func ' .. expand('<SID>') ..
+'Func'

 #
 # Issues